 Smart homes can mean many different things to many different people.
 The concept is evolving as home automation in the classic sense meets an increasing range of products.

 Over the past few years, there has been quite some hype around all sorts of smart home labeled products and future home scenarios, yet the winners are gradually becoming more visible.
-And smart speakers, to name the most popular category, have paved the way for a higher level of adoption whereby consumers want more and go for more integrated systems.
+And smart speakers have paved the way for a higher level of adoption whereby consumers want more and go for more integrated systems.

-In this article we don’t look at the avalanche of consumer electronics products nor at what a smart home could like in a decade from now but at smart home and home automation realities and evolutions as they are out there, will soon be out there or have been out there since quite some time.
+In this article we look at smart home and home automation realities and evolutions as they are out there, will soon be out there or have been out there since quite some time.